RealA10N/alon.kr/src/routes/posts/circuit-complexity/+page.md

 Moreover, the models and problems are very *pure* - easy to grasp, experiment with, and surprisingly rich in depth.

-In this blog post I will try to introduce you to the field, and will walk you through the definitions, methods, main results and open problems, and implications.
+In this blog post I will try to introduce you to the field, and will walk you through the definitions, methods, main results, open problems, and implications.
 I also try to reference as much sources as possible for you to explore on your own.
 Hopefully, my excitement for this topic rubs off on you.
 Happy reading!